aashish1602/msba6330-group1/README.md

 # Project Overview
+This project repository is created in partial fulfillment of the requirements for the Big Data Analytics course offered by the Master of Science in Business Analytics program at the Carlson School of Management, University of Minnesota.”

 ## Key Question
 How can we utilize AWS services to provide a robust data exploration and ML pipeline that predicts the likelihood of advertisements being clicked?